learn-anything/quotes/readme.md

 - You cannot understand good design if you do not understand people; design is made for people
 	- Charles Eames

+<h2 align="center"> Funny </h2>

+- If computer science fundamentals are so important why do I only think about them during interviews?

 <h2 align="center"> Nutrition </h2>